Skip to main content

 Which states protect native plants from HOA bans?

 Texas, Maryland, Florida, Maine, Illinois, Colorado, and Nevada have laws that protect homeowners who want native plants, xeriscaping, or low-impact landscaping.
-Pennsylvania has a 2024 law about native plants on state highways, not HOA yards.
+Pennsylvania does not currently have a statewide HOA native plant protection law, though local ordinances may apply in some municipalities.

 Can my HOA fine me for not watering my lawn?